cdev-framework/cdev-website/content/about/_index.md

 # current state
 - Public Python SDK
-- Use it to create Serverless applications on Aws
+- Use it to create Serverless applications on AWS
 - Rough edges

 # next steps